Skip to main content

 default:"true"

 Validate TLS certificates.
-Set to false to ignore certificate errors (useful for self-signed certificates, not recommended for production)
+Set to false to accept self-signed certificates.
+Not recommended for production.

 Auth